BioData-PT/BiodataCrashCourse/Biodata.ptCrashCourses.md

 <br>

 In order to use the **Biome-Shiny** R app latter we need to create a **biom** file that contains the distribution of ASVs, *i.e.*, the abundance, across samples with taxonomy altogether.
 In order to convert the **ASV + Taxonomy table** into a **biom** file format latter, the taxonomy needs to follow some standards.
-To this purpose it was created a built-in function `tax2biom()` in the `biodataPtCrashCourse.R` R script that performs the following taxonomy formatting: aggregates all taxonomic levels separated by '; ' with the prefix "R__" (with R being substituted by the taxonomic rank at which belong, like Phylum, *e.g.*, "P__", Class, "C__", and so on).
-It will return a data frame with 2 columns: "ID" (gene/ASV) and "taxonomy" (full taxonomy path as it appears in QIIME).
+To this purpose it was created a built-in function `tax2biom()` in the `biodataPtCrashCourse.R` R script that performs the following taxonomy formatting: aggregates all taxonomic levels separated by '; ' with the prefix "R__" (with R being substituted by the taxonomic rank at which belong, like Phylum, *e.g.*, "p__", Class, "c__", and so on).
+It will return a data frame with 2 columns: "ASV_ID" (gene/ASV) and "taxonomy" (full taxonomy path as it appears in Greengenes database - convenient to convert to biom format and import to Biome-Shiny app).

 Run the following R chunk code to get the ASV table merged with the new formatted taxonomy, saving it inside the `output` folder with the name `asvTaxTbl.txt` (tab-delimited format).
 The file `asvTaxTbl.txt` will be converted latter into **biom format** in order to use it with **Biome-Shiny**.